Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Super Interacting Dark Sector

-For the given virial ratio of $\lambda =0.65$, it is possible to obtain interacting constants of Eq.~(\ref{VirialModels}) for specific models of Eq.~(\ref{Q_Models}).
+For the given virial ratio of $\lambda =0.55$, it is possible to obtain interacting constants of Eq.~(\ref{VirialModels}) for specific models of Eq.~(\ref{Q_Models}).
 In addition, it was mentioned that the constants are functions of cross-section per unit mass of DM particles, for example $\xi_1=\xi_1(\frac{\sigma}{m})$.
-In order to have our result consistent with M-T relation in a low $\frac{\sigma}{m}$, e.g. SIDM0.1, interacting constants should reduce to zero for low values of $\frac{\sigma}{m}$.
-In other words, a larger value of $\frac{\sigma}{m}$ indicates a more strong interaction between DE and DM and therefore, results in larger values of interacting constants.
-This would be the main effect of adding SIDM to the theory of interacting dark sector. \\
+In order to have our result consistent with M-T relation in a negligible $\frac{\sigma}{m}$, e.g. CDM, interacting constants should reduce to zero for $\frac{\sigma}{m}=0$.
+In other words, a larger value of $\frac{\sigma}{m}$ indicates more strong interaction between DE and DM and therefore, results in larger values of interacting constants.
+This would be the main effect of adding SIDM to the theory of interacting dark sector if future observations exactly result in CDM predictions of cluster mass and temperature.
+In this regard, upcoming surveys such as eROSITA (for measurement of clusters x-ray temperature) and LSST (for finding cluster masses via gravitational lensing) would play an impactful role in order to have a more precise value of coefficient factor in M-T relation. \\